-(a) For each value of sample size N, plot the maximum value of the n = 1000 samples as a function of sample number (which is not the sample size N).
-So you should have k{\max} for i = 1, 2, ..., n where i is sample number.
+(a) For each value of sample size N, sequentially create n sets of N samples.
+For each set, determine and record the maximum value of the set's N samples.
+(You can discard each set once you have found the maximum sample.)
+You should have $k{\max,i}$ for $i=1,2,\ldots,n$ where i is the set number.
+For each N, plot the n values of $k{\max,i}$ as a function of i.
+If you think of n as time t, you will be plotting a kind of time series.
 These plots should give a sense of the unevenness of the maximum value of k, a feature of power-law size distributions.